belle2/basf2/online_book/basf2/various_additions.rst

    introduces the convenience function `applyRandomCandidateSelection`, which is equivalent to using `rankByHighest` or `rankByLowest` with the `random` variable, and with ``numBest`` equal to 1.

+.. admonition:: Key points
+    :class: key-points

+    * There are two main modules to perform Bremsstrahlung correction
+    * Both of them create new particle lists
+    * The members of the new particle list will have as daughter the original uncorrected particle and, if a correction was performed, the Bremsstrahlung photons used
+    * MC matching with Bremsstrahlung corrected particles requires a special
+      treatment: use the `isSignalAcceptBremsPhotons` variable, or add the ``?addbrems`` marker in the decay string
+    * Best candidate selection sorts particles and antiparticles separately